SurAnand/suranand.github.io/_posts/2020-09-18-The_Brave_New_World_of_Data.md

+---
+layout: post
-# The Brave New World of Data
+title: The Brave New World of Data
+comments: true
+---

 ## Data is identity.
 Data is business.
 Data is careers.
 Data is the job.
 Data is everything.
 Data is everywhere.